ga-wdi-exercises/websocket-arcade/README.md

 Then, turn it into a Websocket-based app that the players can play from different computers!

+## Hard Requirements

+- The app has to incorporate Node/Express, MongoDB, and Backbone
+- The data must persist: a user can leave the page in which the game is being played, return, and resume playing where they left off
+- There should be *one* master version of the app, stored in a single Github repository.
+(Remember all teammates can fork the repository to add it to their Github portfolios.)

 ## Suggestions

 - Tic Tac Toe